 Her test showed 4 of 6 clues and she was arrested.
 A blood examination alleged her alcohol concentration was .082.

-At trial a motion in limine was filed to preclude the jury from hearing about any crash or injuries that occurred because the motorcyclist and his rider did not appear at trial.
-The jury never heard a crash occurred and the blood alcohol test was attacked successfully because the officer administering the one field sobriety test was not properly trained and testified that he observed two wrong clues leaving Ms. Y.S. with only 2 of 6 clues.
+At trial, a motion in limine was filed to preclude the jury from hearing about any crash or injuries that occurred because the motorcyclist and his rider did not appear at trial.
+The jury never heard a crash occurred and the blood alcohol test was attacked successfully because the officer administering the one-field sobriety test was not properly trained and testified that he observed two wrong clues leaving Ms. Y.S. with only 2 of 6 clues.
 The blood testing machine was also attacked as unreliable and providing errors and high calibrations in the past.
 The jury found Ms. Y.S. not guilty of all charges!